kanidm/kanidm/book/src/integrations/pam_and_nsswitch.md

 ## The UNIX Daemon

-Kanidm provides a UNIX daemon that runs on any client that wants to supports PAM and nsswitch.
+Kanidm provides a UNIX daemon that runs on any client that wants to support PAM and nsswitch.
 This service has many features which are useful even without Kanidm as a network authentication service.

 The Kanidm UNIX Daemon: